jakevollkommer/Rope/README.md

 # Setup

+## Pre-requisites
+1. Must be using Google Chrome

+## Dependent libraries that must be installed
-1. Have node.js installed
+1. Install node.js from nodejs.org
-2. Clone repo
-3. `npm install`
+2. Run `npm install` in the command line

-4. Make sure that gulp version 3.9.1 is installed. (npm install 3.9.1 --save)
+## Download instructions
+1. `git clone github.com/jakevollkommer/Rope.git`
+1. `npm install 3.9.1 --save` to ensure you have gulp version 3.9.1
-5. `gulp`
+2. `gulp`
-6. `npm install --save-dev gulp-watch`
+3. `npm install --save-dev gulp-watch`

+## Installation of actual application
-7. Add to chrome://extensions
+1. Add the Rope folder to chrome://extensions

 # Using Rope